OSUDSL/pydre/docs/tutorial/basic_analysis.md

 ---

+See [Execution](../explanation/execution.md) for more information on running Pydre.

 ## Your First Project File

-Project files are written in TOML.
+[Project files](../explanation/project_files.md) are written in TOML.
 Each metric is defined as a section with a function name and any parameters that function requires.
 Here's a minimal example that calculates the standard deviation of lane position (SDLP):

 ```toml
 [metrics.SDLP]